Trevor Bauer: Los Angeles Dodgers (2021)

 On July 2, 2021, MLB placed Bauer on administrative leave while an internal investigation was opened into sexual assault allegations that had been made against him.
 At the time that the allegations were made public, Bauer had an 8–5 record and a 2.59 ERA in 17 starts, and he led MLB with 107 2/3 innings pitched and 137 strikeouts.
 On September 10, MLB and the players union agreed to extend Bauer's leave through the remainder of the 2021 season.
 Previously, the extensions had been made on a week-by-week basis.

 MLB's investigation into Bauer was suspended due to the 2021–22 MLB lockout, and he began the 2022 season on continued administrative leave as the investigation continued.
 On April 29, 2022, Rob Manfred, the Commissioner of Baseball, announced that Bauer would be suspended for 324 games, equivalent to two seasons, without pay for a violation of the league's Joint Domestic Violence, Sexual Assault and Child Abuse Policy.
 It was the longest non-lifetime suspension issued in MLB history.
 Bauer became the first player ever to appeal a suspension under the league's domestic violence policy since it went into effect in 2015.
-On December 22, 2022, the arbitrator reduced Bauer's suspension to 194 games, reinstating him immediately but also docking his pay for the first 50 games of 2023.
+On December 22, 2022, the arbitrator reduced Bauer's suspension to 194 games, reinstating him immediately while docking his pay for the first 50 games of 2023.

 On January 6, 2023, the Dodgers designated Bauer for assignment.
 He was officially released on January 12.

 Yokohama DeNA BayStars

 On March 13, 2023, Bauer agreed to an incentive-laden one-year, $4 million contract with the Yokohama DeNA BayStars, a Central League team in Nippon Professional Baseball.
-The Dodgers will pay the remainder of his $22.5 million salary for 2023.
+The Dodgers paid the remainder of his $22.5 million salary for 2023.
+On May 3, he pitched his first baseball game since leaving the Dodgers, in a 4–1 win over the Hiroshima Toyo Carp.
+He was nominated for the NPB All-Star Game and named the June MVP.
+In 19 games for Yokohama, he registered a 10–4 record and 2.76 ERA with 130 strikeouts across 130 2/3 innings pitched.
+On November 30, Bauer elected free agency.